 Press the dough balls on parchment lined sheet.

-Vegan Lemon Cookies with Chia Cookies
+Vegan Lemon Cookies with Chia Seeds

 Ingredients

-- Zest of a lemon
+- zest of a lemon

 - 2 tbsp lemon juice

-- 2 tbsp non dairy yogurt or applesauce
+- 2 tbsp non dairy yogurt, or applesauce

 - 3 tbsp semi solid coconut oil

-- 1/3 cup (66.67 g) sugar , unrefined raw or other
+- 1/3 cup sugar, , unrefined raw or other

 - 1 tsp baking powder

-- 1/8 tsp (0.13 tsp) salt
+- 1/8 tsp salt

-- sugar and salt for coating
+for coating

 Instructions

 - Take small portions of the dough and roll into a ball.
 Mix 1 tbsp sugar and a good pinch of salt in a small bowl.
 Roll the ball in the sugar bowl, then press the ball to a flat cookie on a parchment lined baking sheet.
 Bake for 10 to 11 mins.
 Cool for 5 minutes and serve.
-Store on the counter for upto 2 days.
-Refrigerate for upto a week, freeze for months.

 Notes